oneclick/rubyinstaller/README.txt

 - Zlib extension and DLL (zlib1.dll) available in the PATH (could be in system32 or your Ruby bin directory)

-Innosetup 5 is required to compile and build the Windows installer.
-The InnoSetup QuickStart Pack 5.3.9+ contains all of the required components.
+Innosetup 5.4.2 is required to compile and build the Windows installer.

 === Build Task Examples: